BiomedicalITS/ciil-emg-vr/README.md

 ## Usage

-Only the ̀GAME` step requires the VR game.
+Only the `GAME` step requires the VR game.
 Normally, you'll want to execute them one at a time sequentially.
 It's tedious.

-For VR experiments, first set your desired configurations (`experiment/config.py`) and then set the _game stage_ `experiment/main.py`.
+For VR experiments, first set your desired configurations in Config's `init` (`experiment/config.py`) and then set the _game stage_ `experiment/main.py` to the desired one.
 Launch the stage with:

 `python3 experiment/main.py`